D2-mods/IWDEE-compatibility-fixer/iwd_compat/readme.txt

-# IWDEE compatibility fixer
+IWDEE compatibility fixer (for kit mods and TnB innate metamagic)

 If you've played IWDEE with mod kits, you may have noticed many kits aren't actually compatible with IWDEE, even if they say they are.
 Kits will generally work, but they'll be missing IWDEE abilities, or in the case of druids or paladins, have completely wrong abilities.

 I decided to do something about it (a long time ago, but only getting it done now).
 There's also a component for Tome & Blood's Innate Metamagic (options 1 and 2).
 More details below.

-**Components:**
+Components:
 1. Kit mods
 2. TnB Innate Metamagic

----

 Additional info (Kit mods):
--

-> NOTE: If the Artisan's Kitpack (v3.0) Paladin Overhaul is detected, no changes will be made to Detect Evil or Protection From Evil.
+NOTE: If the Artisan's Kitpack (v3.0) Paladin Overhaul is detected, no changes will be made to Detect Evil or Protection From Evil.
 The reason is the BG2 Detect Evil and the IWD Protection from Evil use the same filename (SPCL212.spl).
 Artisan's Kitpack changes the IWD file into (a revised version of) the BG2 Detect Evil.

 Paladins:
 - Gains IWD Detect/Protection From Evil (and removes BG2 versions if detected)